lepisma/pipwin/README.rst

 v0.4.7
 ~~~~~~

--  Using postman client type to overcome use of robobrowser to create package cache
+-  Using postman client type to overcome use of robobrowser to create package cache.
--  Removed lxml dependency.